ssabih/aad-vc/index.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>Other ION nodes detects the ledger transaction, it connects to its peer node and retrieves the Batch file to maintain the state of the DID.</p>
+<p>Other ION nodes detects the ledger transaction, it connects to its peer node and retrieves the Batch file to maintain the state of the DID.
+When it receives a request for DID document, ION looks through the Batch operations in chronological order to produce a DID document to be returned. </p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->